-rokwi 10-k ANNUAL REPORT PURSUANT TO SECT For the fiscal year ended December 31, 2020 RITIES EXCHANGE ACT OF 1934 OR Ш TRANSITION REPORT PURSUANT TO S sition period from to Cor mmission File Number 001-08499 TAL PROPERTIES, INC (Exact nam e of registrant as specified in its char ter) Rhode Island (State or other jurisdiction of incorporation or organization) 05-0386287 (IRS Employer identification No.) 5 Steeple Street, Unit 303 Providence, Rhode Island (Address of principal executive offices) 02903 (Zip Code) • one number, including area code: (40 Securities regi stered pursuant to Section 12 (g) of th ne Act: Title of each class Trading Symbol(s) Name of each exchange on which registered (Class A Common Stock, \$.01 par value СРТР OTCQX Indic ate by check mark if the registrant is a well-known own seasoned issuer, as defined in I Rule 405 of the Securities Act.
-Yes \square No Indic ate by check mark if the registrant is not require d to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes \square No \boxtimes of 19 ate by check mark whether the registrant (1) has 34 during the preceding 12 months (or for such subject to such filing requirements for the past 9 shorter period that the registrant was pursi rate by check mark whether the registrant has subtant to Rule 405 of Regulation S-T (§ 232.405 of trant was required to submit such files.)
-Yes this chapter) during the preceding repor rate by check mark whether the registrant is a lar- rating company, or an emerging growth company. rating company" and "emerging growth company" See the definitions of the "large acc celerated filer," "accelerated filer," "smaller rge Accelerated Filer Emerging Growth Company If an comp emerging growth company, indicate by check olying with any new or revised financial account mark if the registrant has elected ing standards provided pursuant to s not to use the extended transition period for ection 13(a) of the Exchange Act. \Box of its ate by check mark whether the registrant has fil internal control over financial reporting under a accounting firm that prepared or issued it audit Section 404 (b) of the Sarbanes-Ox Indic ate by check mark whether the registrant is a she ell company (as defined in Rule 12b- -2 of the Exchange Act).
-Yes □ No 🗵 whic com f June 30, 2020, the aggregate market value of the excludes voting stock held by directors, execute mon stock (without conceding that such persons apany has no outstanding non-voting common equal to the control of th ive officers and holders of 5% or mare "affiliates" of the Company for p ore of the voting power of the Company's As o f March 2, 2021, the Company had 6,599,912 sha ares of Class A Common Stock outs standing.
-DOCUMENT S INCORPORATED BY REFER ENCE

-Portions of the Company's Proxy Statement for the 2021 Annual Meeting of Shareholders to be held on April 28, 2021, are incorporated by reference into Part III of this Form 10-K.
+FORM 10-K △ ANNUAL REPORT PURSUANT TO SECTION For the fi ON 13 OR 15(d) OF THE SEC scal year ended December 31, 20 OR GE ACT OF 1934 \square TRANSITION REPORT PURSUANT TO SE E SECURITIES EXC HANGE ACT OF 1934 Comr mission File Number 001-08499 ITAL PROPERTIES, INC. (Exact name of registrant as specified in its ch narter) Rhode Island (State or other jurisdiction of incorporation or organization) (05-0386287 IRS Employer ntification No.) 5 Steeple Street, Unit 303 Providence, Rhode Island (Address of principal executive offices) 02903 (Zip Code) e number, including area code: ered pursuant to Section 12 (g) o Title of each class Class A Common Stock, \$.01 par value Trading Symbol(s) CPTP Name of each e xchange on which registered OTCQX Indicate by check mark if the registrant is a vact.
+Yes \square No \boxtimes vell-known seasoned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to file reports pursuant to Section on 13 or 15(d) of the A ct.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has fi of 1934 during the preceding 12 months (or for such sh been subject to such filing requirements for the past 90 orter period that the registrant v Indicate by check mark whether the registrant has submursuant to Rule 405 of Regulation S-T (§ 232.405 of the registrant was required to submit such files.)
+Yes ⊠ his chapter) during the precedir active Data File require ng 12 months (or for su ed to be submitted ch shorter period that the Indicate by check mark whether the registrant is a large reporting company, or an emerging growth company.
+S reporting company" and "emerging growth company" i ee the definitions of the "large accelerated filer," "acce ed filer, a smaller elerated filer," "smaller Large Accelerated Filer ☐ Accelerated Filer Non-Accelerated Filer ☐ Smaller reporting □ company ⊠ Emerging Growth C Company 🗆 If an emerging growth company, indicate by check n complying with any new or revised financial accounting Indicate by check mark whether the registrant has filed of its internal control over financial reporting under Sepublic accounting firm that prepared or issued it audit reporting the public accounting firm that prepared or issued it audit reporting the properties of the properties ection 404 (b) of the Sarbanes- Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes □ No 🗵 As of June 30, 2021, the aggregate market value of the which excludes voting stock held by directors, executiv common stock (without conceding that such persons are Company has no outstanding non-voting common equit e officers and holders of 5% or e "affiliates" of the Company for more of the voting por wer of the Company's As of February 23, 2022, the Company had 6,599,912 s shares of Class A Common Sto ck outstanding. & Degon, LLC Auditor Loc ū , MA, USA INCORPORATED BY REF 1.07.
+2022 Portions of the Company's Proxy Statement for the 202 incorporated by reference into Part III of this Form 10-1 ders to be held on Apri 127, 2022, are

-CAPITAL PROPERTIES, INC. FORM 10-K FOR THE YEAR ENDED DECEMBER 31, 2020
+CAPITAL PROPERTIES, INC. FORM 10-K FOR THE YEAR ENDED DECEMBER 31, 2021